eddietejeda/eddietejeda.com/index.md

 I enjoy analyzing complex systems and am passionate about modernizing and evolving organizations.
 I’ve also worked extensively on open-source and open-data standards for cities and the federal government.

-Additionally, I provide advisory and coaching services to Engineering and Product organizations.

-If you're interested in connecting, <a href="https://tidycal.com/eddietejeda/30-minute-meeting">schedule time here.</a>
+If you're interested in speaking with me, <a href="https://tidycal.com/eddietejeda/30-minute-meeting">schedule time here.</a>

 ***Current:***